Personal Identity and Uploading Mark

 themselves in.
 Captain Kirk grew up in a male body, but we are asked to believe

 that, at least for a short while, he inhabited a female body.
-In
+In Kirk and

-of one’s body.
+one’s body.
 Who knew?)
 We do not need to have recourse to the idea of souls,

 however.
 Imagine the scanner used to encode all the relevant biochemical